ralphcrutzen/RGBDigit/README.md

 # RGBDigit
 Arduino library for http://rgbdigit.com/

-The purpose of this library is to provide a simple interface to programming an RGBDigit.
+The purpose of this library is to provide a *simple* and *intuitive* interface to programming an RGBDigit.

 Note that it is a work in progress.
 Not all functionality (like the infrared remote or reading temerature values) is covered yet.